Miramichi Bay

+Overview

 Miramichi Bay is one of the largest bays along the northeastern coast of New Brunswick, Canada.
 The Maritime Plain, an area of low-relief extending from Chaleur Bay southward to Cape George, surrounds it.
 The Bay is a triangular shape, and approximately 45 km along the north and south coasts, and 32 km along the seaward end, making its surface area greater than 300 km2.

 Miramichi Bay was named Golfe Saint Lunaire by Jacques Cartier in 1534.

 The Inner Miramichi Bay, and the lower portions of its tributary rivers (including the Miramichi River), are parts of a drowned river valley system.
 Since deglaciation, sea level rise in Miramichi Bay has flooded the mouths of these rivers with saltwater.
 The flooded, meandering, ancient Miramichi river channel forms a navigable route through the Inner Bay for ocean-going ships entering the port at Miramichi (formerly the ports of Chatham and Newcastle).
 The inner bay measures only 4 m deep on average, with the navigation channel measuring only 6–10 m.
 Since dredging maintenance of this channel has stopped, the port is now only accessible to ships with a shallow draft.